Eminem: Before the Fame

 The last time I saw Em was at the Lyricist Lounge Tour a few months later which again was at The House of Blues.
 He hooked me up with some free shirts which was cool.
 I plan to sell some of the stuff on Ebay one day.
 I haven’t seen or talked to him since.

-Marshall had a falling out with my friend Marc Kempf who was his first manager back in Detroit that I won't go into here so it would have been weird to stay in contact.
+Marshall had a falling out with Marc that I won't go into here, it would have been weird to stay in contact with Em after that.
 Plus, that dude literally went around the world and back.